How-to: nml module¶

 Returning a parameter's units¶

-Return a parameter's units by calling get_param_value
+Return a parameter's units by calling get_param_value and providing

 the paramter name: